 Stressful life events can sometimes put a strain on the heart, quite literally.

 The link between depression and cardiovascular disease is not new.
-Recently, however, researchers have identified biochemical pathways behind the association, and stress appears to play a key mediating role.
+Recently, however,

 One adverse cardiovascular event that can result from intense stress is broken heart syndrome, a rare condition that mimics the symptoms of a heart attack.
 It tends to affect women more commonly than men.